 Request for Permission to Use the DOE Logo, Seal or Word Mark by a non-DOE Entity

-The Director, Office of Administration is the Secretary's designee for reviewing and approving usages of the DOE graphical identifier by entities external to the Department or purposes other than standard official usages, following Departmental guidelines on the pertinence and appropriateness of the usage.
-The Department has a concurrence system to process requests for use of the identifiers which gathers pertinent information about the association with the Department, the relationship with the requestor, the context the identifier would be used, and the content it would be associated with.
+The Director, Office of Administration is the Secretary's designee for reviewing and approving usages of the DOE graphical identifier by entities external to the Department, or purposes other than standard official usages.
+The Department has a concurrence system to process requests for oficial DOE identifiers which gathers pertinent information about the association with the Department, the relationship with the requestor, the context the identifier would be used, and the content it would be associated with.

 The initial questions to gather information are below.
 Please start this process by responding to the questions and sending your response to: